ChesterHuynh/tetrisAI/README.md

 This project was done solely in **Python**.
 I created an interactive version of the game that utilizes the *PyGame* package as well as the AI version that utilizes the **Keras** framework and **TensorFlow** backend.

+See how you stack up against the AI!
+You can run the AI version by running `$ python main.py` in command line to begin training the agent.

 ## Getting Started and Implementation
 ### Interactive Version